 Why does Cradle to Cradle certification matter?

-The most stringent and well known sustainability certification, choosing a carpet that is Cradle to Cradle Certified™ is the best way to ensure you’re choosing a truly sustainable carpet.
+Choosing a commercial carpet that is Cradle to Cradle Certified™ is the best way to ensure you’re choosing a truly sustainable carpet.

 While it’s of course possible to independently access your carpet or manufacture of choice based on various sustainability parameters - such as sustainable materials, responsible production and recyclability - choosing Cradle to Cradle Certified™ products is a quick and simple way to ensure your selection lives up to appropriate sustainability standards.

-In order to ensure that you’re making the most sustainable choice when it comes to your carpeting, without unnecessary complexity, choosing Cradle to Cradle Certified™ products is definitely your best bet.
+In order to ensure that you’re making the most sustainable choice when it comes to your carpeting, without unnecessary complexity, choosing Cradle to Cradle Certified™ carpets is definitely your best bet if you're on the look for a sustainable carpeting option.